Wisdom Teeth Removal in Katy, Cypress & Houston

-We are commited to giving you a great experience!
-Thanks to rapidly advancing technology, new medicines, sterilization, infection control options, and anesthesia options our oral surgeons are able to perform the procedure in a way that promotes quicker healing, minimizes pain and maximizes comfort.
+We are committed to giving you a great experience!
+Thanks to rapidly advancing technology, new medicines, sterilization, infection control options, and anesthesia options our oral surgeons are able to perform the procedure in a way that promotes quicker healing, minimizes pain, and maximizes comfort.

 The Day of Your Procedure

 Prior to your wisdom teeth removal surgery, we will send you home with very specific pre and post-surgical instructions so that you know what to expect.

 - Don’t eat or drink the day of your procedure.
 (Pre-approved medications may be taken with a sip of water.)